AW-Arts/Robot_UWE/README.md

 - Basic forward and inverse kinematics for the Lynxmotion AL5A geometry.
 - Conversion between joint angles and servo pulses for SSC-32/SSC-32U controllers.
 - Serial communication helpers with both hardware and simulation backends.
-- A matplotlib-based UI that allows you to drag the end-effector target in the XY plane while using the mouse wheel to adjust height.
+- A matplotlib-based UI that displays target.
 Every interaction is translated into servo commands for the AL5A.
 - A MATLAB `teach`-based interface that mirrors joint slider movements to an SSC-32/SSC-32U controller, letting you keep your workflow inside the